 Going for a completely different flooring styles can be a big project, as hardwood floors can be hard to take out, but it’s absolutely doable.
 It’s a good idea to look for examples in stores.
 And there is always the option to hire a professional service, they usually chare around $8 per square foot.

 Going for a nice stone or tile can be a great option, especially if you’re living somewhere where it gets a bit warmer, or if the room you’re dealing with is the kitchen.
 You can adapt it to be contemporary or traditional style.
 So don’t leave out this possibility completely!
+Another option to consider is acacia wood, which is known for its durability and unique grain patterns!

 And also, cleaning hardwood floors can be a bit challenging and time consuming, so there’s no harm in having less of them.
+If you’re experiencing issues with your current flooring, such as lifting laminate, it might be a good time to consider a transition to a different flooring type.

 References